Selenium: Production

 Selenium is most commonly produced from selenide in many sulfide ores, such as those of copper, nickel, or lead.
 Electrolytic metal refining is particularly productive of selenium as a byproduct, obtained from the anode mud of copper refineries.
+Dissolved selenite anions present in the electrolysis solution are also known to interfere with the electrorefining process of copper.

 Another source was the mud from the lead chambers of sulfuric acid plants, a process that is no longer used.
 Selenium can be refined from these muds by a number of methods.
 However, most elemental selenium comes as a byproduct of refining copper or producing sulfuric acid.
 Since its invention, solvent extraction and electrowinning (SX/EW) production of copper produces an increasing share of the worldwide copper supply.
 This changes the availability of selenium because only a comparably small part of the selenium in the ore is leached with the copper.

 Industrial production of selenium usually involves the extraction of selenium dioxide from residues obtained during the purification of copper.
 Common production from the residue then begins by oxidation with sodium carbonate to produce selenium dioxide, which is mixed with water and acidified to form selenous acid (oxidation step).
 Selenous acid is bubbled with sulfur dioxide (reduction step) to give elemental selenium.

 About 2,000 tonnes of selenium were produced in 2011 worldwide, mostly in Germany (650 t), Japan (630 t), Belgium (200 t), and Russia (140 t), and the total reserves were estimated at 93,000 tonnes.
 These data exclude two major producers: the United States and China.
 A previous sharp increase was observed in 2004 from $4–$5 to $27/lb.
 The price was relatively stable during 2004–2010 at about US$30 per pound (in 100 pound lots) but increased to $65/lb in 2011.
 The consumption in 2010 was divided as follows: metallurgy – 30%, glass manufacturing – 30%, agriculture – 10%, chemicals and pigments – 10%, and electronics – 10%.
 China is the dominant consumer of selenium at 1,500–2,000 tonnes/year.